ISC 12th Syllabus

 (i) Lines:

-Cartesian and vector equations of a line through one and two points.
+Cartesian and vector equations of a line through one

 Coplanar and skew lines.